 How to Deposit a Check Written to Yourself

 Once you’ve written the check to yourself, endorse the check on the other side by signing it.
-You can write down “for deposit only” or “mobile deposit” depending on how you choose to deposit the check.
+You can print “for deposit only” or “mobile deposit” depending on how you choose to deposit the check.

 - Snap a photo of the check with your mobile device through your bank or credit union or app